OUR COVID-19 RESPONSE

 How to contact the COVID-19 Action Team

-- Email firstname.lastname@example.org.
-Madeleine Loh or someone else on the COVID-19 Action Team will respond during business hours on weekdays and between 12–8pm on weekends.
+- Email COVID-19 Action Team will respond during business hours on weekdays and between 12–8pm on weekends.
+Please contact them at firstname.lastname@example.org.

 Dear all Co-opers:

-As the Spring term winds down, we have important information and updates regarding the Summer term.
+As the Summer term winds down, we have important information and updates regarding the Fall term.

 - Because the BSC is classified as a “congregate living facility”, the public health orders for us may be different from what you see on social media or the news.